mrVanDalo/nix-nomad-cluster/README.md

 - make cache dynamic => it takes forever if the wrong cache is used.
 - ssh host key management is a bit annoying at the moment
 - add ./user to manage users, public ssh keys, gpg keys and other types of information
-- make ./machines a flake
+- make ./machines a flake (optional)
-- use unbound instead of 8.8.8.8 and 1.1.1.1 (should also make VPN in the future easier)
+- set up openvpn and including dns configuration against unbound
+- make unbound also handle wildcard dns entries (by forwarding to knot for example)

 # Goals